Architectural Design Collection of G.R. Hass

 To combat that reality, there exists an order called the Sisters of Perpetual Indulgence (1979), a non-religiously affiliated group of “Nuns” who don habits and other paraphernalia in their mission to destigmatize the conventual figure while performing selfless acts for those in need.
 These individuals utilize drag to differentiate themselves, exercise self-expression to the utmost degree, and spread the message of unconditional love and devotion to the betterment of all.

-In situating where the Sisterhood may perform its works, The Antiguo Templo de San Agustin (1541) in Mexico City was chosen.
+In situating where the Sisterhood may perform its works, The Antiguo Templo de San Agustin (1541) in Mexico City was chosen - Due in part to its long-standing conventual tradition and as a direct foil to the attitude of “Machismo” within the region.
 Each iteration of the space previously retained an educational element, from an Augustinian Monastery to a Holy College, even serving as La Biblioteca Nacional from 1861 to 1979.
 In 2019 INAH archaeologists determined the space to be culturally rich and worth preserving.

 With the structure’s educational legacy in mind, this zone, staffed by activists and serving the excluded, could act as a ground zero for healing religious trauma while addressing communal concerns, providing a space of sanctuary for all forms of expression (a third-gender third space) where acceptance abounds.
 Transformation, on the bodily scale of drag (with its exaggerative and illusionary quality) and the building scale of retrofitting ecclesiastical space for performance and interfaith/intergenerational dialogue, creates a welcoming and adaptable area in which those who enter can have their identities validated, concerns addressed, and differences celebrated.
 The venue serves as an amplifier of the Sisterhood’s message, flying in the face of traditional reticence and embracing indulgent expression in all facets.